Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 Choosing a new siding material is a major decision that impacts your home’s curb appeal, protection, and long-term value.
 While aluminum siding has been a popular choice for decades, it’s smart to see how it measures up against other modern materials available today.
 Each option has its own profile when it comes to durability, maintenance needs, and overall cost.
 Understanding these differences will help you find the perfect fit for your home, budget, and lifestyle.
 Let’s break down how aluminum compares to three other common choices for homes in the Puget Sound area.

-Aluminum vs. Vinyl
+Cost & Durability: Aluminum vs. Vinyl Siding

 When you compare aluminum and vinyl, the initial conversation often comes down to cost versus durability.
 Aluminum siding may have a slightly lower upfront price tag, but modern vinyl siding often provides a better long-term value.
 Vinyl is incredibly resilient and less likely to dent or scratch than aluminum.
 Its color is baked through the material, not painted on the surface, so you never have to worry about it chipping or flaking.
 This enhanced durability and low-maintenance appeal can even give your home’s resale value a nice lift.

-Aluminum vs. James Hardie Fiber Cement
+Cost & Performance: Aluminum vs. James Hardie

 If longevity is your top priority, fiber cement is tough to beat.
 While aluminum siding typically lasts between 20 and 40 years, James Hardie fiber cement siding can protect your home for 50 years or more.
 This material is engineered to withstand harsh weather, from our damp winters to direct sun exposure, without warping or rotting.
 It’s also resistant to pests and fire, offering an extra layer of security.
 For homeowners looking for a premium, long-lasting solution that holds up beautifully in the Pacific Northwest climate, fiber cement is an excellent investment.

-Aluminum vs. Cedar
+Cost & Maintenance: Aluminum vs. Cedar Siding

 For many homeowners, nothing compares to the classic, natural beauty of wood.
 Both aluminum and cedar siding share a similar lifespan of around 20 to 40 years, but their maintenance needs are quite different.
 Cedar requires regular staining or painting to protect it from moisture, prevent rot, and maintain its rich color.
 Aluminum, on the other hand, is much lower maintenance in that regard.
 The choice often comes down to aesthetics: the timeless, rustic look of cedar versus the smooth, clean finish of aluminum.